 The Suntech Field Master 39 was the first 3-position zoom rod sold in the US.
 When I first ordered the Field Master 39 (back in 2012) I had been looking for a rod that had all the sensitivity and feel you get from a rod that doesn't have a cork grip, but also had bend characteristics that placed it squarely in the middle of the "tenkara rod" range.
 The Field Master 39 did that, and did that at three different lengths!
 I couldn't have asked for more.

 There is a big difference between what I knew then and what I know now.
-Other than the few Daiwa tenkara rods I also imported that year, all of the tenkara rods available in the US in 2012 were sourced in China.
+Other than the few Daiwa tenkara rods I also imported that year, all of the tenkara rods available in the US in 2012 were made in China.
 The Chinese had no history of tenkara fishing.
 They made rods for bait fishing.
 The earliest tenkara rods in the US had actions that put them squarely in the middle of the keiryu rod (bait fishing) range, so in retrospect, it was no surprise that the Suntech Field Master, which is a keiryu rod, had an action squarely in the middle of the "tenkara" rods available here at the time.

-I've only fished a Field Master 53 a few times, but if you are looking for a two-handed rod for either flies or bait, the Field Master 53 is a fine choice.
+I've only fished a Field Master II 53 a few times, but if you are looking for a two-handed rod for either flies or bait, the Field Master 53 is a fine choice.
 It has the same fit and finish as the shorter Field Masters (as all the Suntech rods for that matter).

 Rods don't feel tip heavy when casting two handed, and the extra length provides substantially more inertia, making the rod slower and giving you a lot of tactile feedback.
 Whereas I fished the Field Master 39 and 44 at all three lengths, I have fished the 53 at full extension most of the time.